ouarrho/laravel-social-network/README.md

-# laravel-random-user
+# laravel-social-network
- Hello Laravel :)
+ Social network with Laravel :)